cofinley/BetterMM/README.md

 This process outlines the first run of the script.
 Subsequent runs, if not in verbose mode, will not prompt you for music directory or date ranges.

-1. Enter in music directory
+1. Enter in full path of music directory
 2. Enter in a date range of music added (if desired)
-    - How far back and how recent files were added to directory
+    - How far back (start date) and how recent files (end date) were added to directory
 3. Follow Google oauth instructions
-4. Program searches for flacs, mp3s
+4. Program searches for flacs, mp3s in music directory
     - Only takes files which are within the given date range
         - If no range given, all files considered
 5. Upload to Google Music
-6. Log saved to logs/log_files/
+6. Log saved to `logs/log_files/`

 ## Cross-Platform Warning

 At the time of writing this, I have only used BetterMM with Windows.
-The python function used to get file creation times, [getctime()](https://docs.python.org/3.3/library/os.path.html#os.path.getctime), gets the file _creation_ time in Windows, but only gets the file _modification_ time in Unix systems.
+The python function used to get file creation times, [getctime()](https://docs.python.org/3.3/library/os.path.html#os.path.getctime), gets the file _creation_ time in Windows, but only gets the file modification time in Unix systems.
 The point of BetterMM was to not reupload music files just because of a small, insignificant tag change.
 Only looking at modification time will reupload music after these tag changes and voids this distinction from Music Manager.
 There is a Mac workaround which I plan on implementing (testing is another story).

 ## Status